sodadata/docs/soda-cl/automated-monitoring.md

 ## About automated monitoring checks

-When you add automated monitoring checks to your data source, Soda prepares and executes two checks on all the datasets you indicate as included in your checks YAML file.
+When you add automated monitoring checks to your data source in Soda Cloud, Soda prepares and executes two checks on all the datasets you indicated as `included` in the configuration.

 **Anomaly score check on row count**: This check counts the number of rows in a dataset during scan and registers anomalous counts relative to previous measurements for the row count metric.
 Refer to [Anomaly score checks]({% link soda-cl/anomaly-score.md %}) for details. <br />
 Anomaly score checks require a minimum of four data points (four scans at stable intervals) to establish a baseline against which to gauge anomalies.
 If you do not see check results immediately, allow Soda Library to accumulate the necessary data points for relative comparison.